-Guide Dogs Australia conducted research through EY Sweeney from February to March 2023 to better understand the needs of people around Australia with low vision or blindness and identify instances of unfair treatment or discrimination.
-The research aimed to better understand the needs of people with low vision or blindness when accessing their communities, specifically to: - Identify challenges in public places and with transport. - Understand usage and confidence of mainstream and assistive technologies. - Understand experience with public transport.
+Guide Dogs Australia engaged EY Sweeney to conduct a national survey of Australians who are blind or have low vision in February and March 2023.
+The research aims were to better understand the needs of Australians who are blind or have low vision, and identify instances of unfair treatment or discrimination when accessing the community, more specifically to:

+- Identify challenges when accessing public places and transport. - Understand confidence levels when using mainstream and assistive technologies.

 A total of 622 people aged 18 years or older from around Australia completed the 2023 survey.
-Results indicate that people with low vision or blindness face numerous challenges in public places, which greatly impacts their confidence and ability to access and participate in their community.
+Results indicate that people with low vision or blindness face numerous challenges in public places, which greatly impacts their confidence and ability to access and participate in the community.
 The key research findings and insights are summarised below.

-Community access and public transport.
+Community access and public transport

 Four out of five respondents who are blind or have low vision experienced challenges in public places and public transport.
-In the last two years, over half (54%) of respondents experienced challenges with public transport and two thirds (64%) with public areas, finding supermarkets and shopping centres the most challenging.
-Issues with footpath and/or kerbs were common across all respondents, with no significant differences by state or location.
-Footpaths.
+In the previous two years, over half (54%) of respondents experienced challenges with public transport and two thirds (64%) with public areas, finding supermarkets and shopping centres the most challenging.
+Issues with footpaths and/or kerbs were common across all respondents, with no significant differences by state or location.